lucasjellema/katacoda-scenarios/introduction-fn/intro.md

 This scenario introduces serverless Functions with Project Fn.
+It was prepared for the Meetup Workshop Cloud Native application development on Oracle Cloud Infrastructure on January 20th, hosted by AMIS|Conclusion in Nieuwegein.

 The scenario uses an Ubuntu 18.04 environment with Docker, Fn CLI and Fn Server running locally.